Residence Halls & Eastview Terrace

 Room Change for Spring Semester

 A student interested in changing their room assignment for spring semester may do so during the posted time periods.
-Students will be able to view a list of spring semester vacancies in eLiving, and select a room to be reassigned to.
+Students will be able to view a list of spring semester vacancies in eLiving and select a room to be reassigned to.
 Some restrictions apply.

-After the second week of spring semester, depending on room availability, students will be able to view a list of spring semester vacancies in eLiving, and select a room to be reassigned to.
+After the second week of spring semester, depending on room availability, students will be able to view a list of spring semester vacancies in eLiving and select a room to be reassigned to.
 Some restrictions apply.

 A Housing and Food Service Contract submitted to the University is legally binding and holds the student to the financial obligation of the entire contract period.
 A student is released from that obligation should the student cancel his or her enrollment with the University.
 If the contract holder is continuing his or her education at the University Park campus and wishes to be released from the obligation, he or she is required to transfer the contract to another student (refer "Contract Transfer of Obligation" section).
 Students with extreme circumstances will be considered for release on a case-by-case basis upon submission of a Contract Release Request.
-These students will be charged a fee equal to 20 percent of their room and base board costs if released prior to the first day of classes.
+These students will be charged a fee equal to 20 percent of their room and base board costs if released before the first day of classes.
 Cancellations granted after the first day of classes will have charges assessed according to the University's established refund policy.
 Failure to pick up a key will not release a student from the contract obligation.

 Contract Transfer of Obligation